 Are you ready to discover your college program?

 A pandemic is a confusing time to think about going to college.

-If you're a junior or senior, we know you're wondering: Is it safe to go to college?
+If you're a junior or senior, we know you're wondering: When will college students receive the COVID-19 vaccine?
+Is it safe to go to college?
 Should I take a gap year?

 Keep in mind that the circumstances surrounding COVID-19 are continually changing.
 Remember to stay informed on current events and consider how they may impact your college future.

 Everyone 16 and older is now eligible for a COVID-19 vaccination.

 - Long-term care facility residents

 - Frontline essential workers, including teachers